skhabiri/Bridges2Prosperity-ML-FastAPI/README.md

 * Existing security group = the security group you just created Then scroll down and click the `Create database` button.
 After successful creation Click the `View credential details` button.
 You'll see your master username, master password, & endpoint.
 Keep track of these.

+Don't share your passwords with the world.
+In your real app, use environment variables.
+When developing locally,  you can use python-dotenv to load a .env file.
+(The .env file is listed in .gitignore)  When you deploy, use the Elastic Beanstalk console for the [configuring environment variables](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html#environments-cfg-softwaresettings-console) there.

 #### Test database
 You can test it using code like this, from any Python notebook, shell, or script, in any environment (where sqlalchemy is installed).
 ```